Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 He and I got an iPhone 6 by his own admission.

-When I saw that he had a Samsung, I questions were raised, but I didn't make a big deal of it.
+When I saw that he had a Samsung, questions were raised, but I didn't make a big deal of it.

 He's too famous.

-He has to get rid of the phones because too many people get but that seemed kind of honestly that seemed kind of flimsy to me, and especially when I heard that he couldn't furnish the text messages because they weren't on the phone anymore.
+And especially when I heard that he couldn't furnish the text messages because they weren't on the phone.

 They never are on the phone.

-Unless you're actually talking about SMS text messages on your iPhone, the green bubbles, cellular text messages, yeah, those are not kept, or that those are on the phone.
+Unless you're actually talking about SMS text messages on your iPhone, the green bubbles, cellular text messages, yeah, those are not kept, or those are on the phone.

-They are not on a server anyway, or anywhere, and the cell carrier, uh, ATT T Mobile, they hold it for three or four days, maybe.
+And the cell carrier, ATTT Mobile, they hold them for three or four days, maybe.

 I think Verizon holds them longer than anybody else.

-I don't know who his services with.
+I don't know who he services with.

-If Samsung would be either texts or WhatsApp or I'm sure I'm sure that Android has its own messaging app, a bunch of them, and those are all on servers.
+Samsung would be either texts or WhatsApp or, you know, I'm sure that Android has its own messaging app, a bunch of them.

 Getting rid of your phone doesn't get rid of your messages.